pitfail/pitfail-reports/report1/report1.rst

   - Desires a construct in which to effectively challenge others interested in security trading.

+- *Securities* are financial tools such as stocks and bonds which may be traded for some amount of capital (dollars).

 - *Yahoo* is the source for all real market data which determines the actual effect of purchasing and selling securities.